Dear you, dear me, dear us,

 People are calling the generation that came after me "Generation Columbine."

-I've lived within a three-hour radius in the corners of North Carolina, Georgia, and now, South Carolina -- and they've all felt virtually the same.
-But now, my eyes have opened wide enough to see the world that has always existed right outside the bubble of my own childish naivete.
+And now, nearly two decades later, my eyes have opened wide enough to see the world that has always existed right outside the bubble of my own childish naivete.
 It has taken me this long to understand the old adage about not being able to go home again.

 Today, I'm writing to you about guns.
 But more than that, I'm writing to you about power and fear.